 If you use a small amount of dried-yeast to start off your sourdough pizza crust, it's called a levain.

-Commercial pastries alwasys score badly for their affect on blood-glucose; sugar is often added to the pastry and the tomato spread.
-It's just one more reason to bake your own sourdough pizza crust.
+Commercial pastries always score badly for their affect on blood-glucose; sugar is often added and too much salt because they are tasteless.

-When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.
+When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: